Minami-Alps, Yamanashi: Climate

-The city has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
+The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Minami-Alps is 10.3 °C. The average annual rainfall is 1539 mm with September as the wettest month.

 Demographics

 Per Japanese census data, the population of Minami-Alps has recently plateaued after several decades of growth.

 History

 The city of Minami-Alps was established on April 1, 2003, by the merger of the towns of Kōsai, Kushigata, Shirane and Wakakusa, and the villages of Ashiyasu and Hatta (all from Nakakoma District).

 Government

 Minami-Alps has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 22 members.

 Economy

 The economy of Minami-Alps is primarily agricultural, with seasonal tourism and forestry playing secondary roles.